This article applies to England, Wales and Scotland.

 Why are claims rising?

 Several factors appear to be driving the increase.
 Economic pressures have led to more redundancies and restructuring, which often triggers disputes.
-Greater awareness of employment rights, particularly around discrimination and whistleblowing, may also play a role.
+Greater awareness of employment rights, particularly around disability, discrimination, and whistleblowing, also plays a role — disability claims alone nearly doubled in a year.

 The Employment Rights Act 2025, which received Royal Assent on 18 December 2025, is expected to increase claims further.
 Key changes include reducing the unfair dismissal qualifying period from two years to six months (expected January 2027), extending tribunal time limits from three months to six months (expected October 2026), and removing the cap on unfair dismissal compensation.